portel-dev/ncp/README.md

 ### **Prerequisites**
 - Node.js 18+
-- Your favorite AI client that supports MCP:
+- **Your favorite AI client that supports MCP:**
   - Claude Desktop
   - Claude Code (supports `ncp add` command!)
   - Cursor IDE
   - VS Code with GitHub Copilot extension
+  - *Or any other MCP-compatible client - refer to their documentation for setup*

 ### **Method 1: Global Installation (Recommended)**
 ```bash